Azure-Samples/copilot-openai-todo/demo.md

 # Demo scenario

+## About

+Flow
+- Dave starts
+- I go with the demo
+- Dave takes over with the slides

+* AI in intro
+* I'm going to use Copilot

 Time: 30min

 Yohan, the newest addition to Contoso's AI team, brings a fresh perspective to the company's digital journey.
 His inaugural mission is both ambitious and exciting: to breathe new life into a legacy to-do app.
 Yohan aims to infuse this app with the power of Generative AI, making it more attuned to the needs of today's customers.
 While Yohan possesses some knowledge of OpenAI on Azure and CosmosDB, he's not yet an expert in these domains.
 To bridge the gap, he's placing his trust in GitHub Copilot, an innovative AI-driven coding companion.